Jeff Bezos' space startup Blue Origin successfully launches and lands the cabin it will use to send you to space

 Follow CNET's 2021 Space Calendar to stay up to date with all the latest space news this year.
 You can even add it to your own Google Calendar.

-Discuss: Blue Origin launches and lands the cabin it will use to send you to space
+Discuss: Blue Origin launches, lands the cabin it will use to send you to space

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.